Home | Bibliography | Site Search | Site Map

 "Answer to the meaning of life"

 Rather simple people say things like "My philosophy of life is: live and let live".
 And that is a rudimentary ethics.
-But they know that is not an answer to the universal catechism questions.
+But they know that is not an answer to the universal catechism questions, that it is not life's meaning.
 Ethics cannot take the place of metaphysics.
 An ethical answer to a metaphysical question falls short of the mark.

 Socratic ethics versus the meaning of existence

-In the philosophy of Socrates (1) the question of ethics ("no small matter, but how to live", in Plato's words) and (2) the question of the meaning of the world and of life are independent of one another.
-Indeed, Socrates asks only about what the good for man is, and answers that the good for a thing is existence in accord with (or according to) the specific excellence that is proper and unique to that thing, which for man is: rational moral virtue.
+In the philosophy of Socrates (1) the question of ethics ("no small matter, but how to live", in Plato's words), and (2) the question of the meaning of the world and of life, are independent of one another.
+Indeed, Socrates does not ask the second question, but asks only about what the good for man is, and answers that the good for a thing is existence in accord with (or according to) the specific excellence that is proper and unique to that thing, which for man is: rational moral virtue.
+It is not necessary to answer the second question before the first can be answered.

-But the desire to know non-ethical things (i.e. things besides what the good for man is) about the world and our life will not be silenced.
+But the desire to know about the meaning of the world and our life will not be silenced.
 Our questions without answers are an expression of that desire.
-Philosophy cannot be only ethics and logic or logic alone (Wittgenstein's later thought notwithstanding), but must include metaphysics.
+Philosophy cannot be only ethics and logic or logic alone (Wittgenstein notwithstanding), but must include metaphysics.

 Four catechism questions